Doesn’t reduce your chances of getting an STI

 What you need to do:

-- Choose where to place the patch on your body – it can go on your arm, butt, stomach or back – but not on your breasts
+- Choose where to place the patch on your body.
+It can go on your arm, butt, stomach, or back.
+DON’T put it on your breasts.

-- Place the patch on a clean, dry area of skin (clean off any oil, lotion or make-up first) and press firmly for 10 seconds to make sure it is good and stuck
+- Place the patch on a clean, dry area of skin.
+Clean off any oil, lotion, or make-up first.
+Press firmly for 10 seconds to make sure it is stuck.

-- Check your patch every day to make sure it’s still sticking
+- Check your patch every day to make sure it’s still stuck.

 - Remember to change the patch once a week at the same time.
-You can set a reminder on your phone to help you remember when to put on a new one.
+You can set a reminder on your phone to help you remember when to change it.

-- More than 99% effective with perfect use.
-This means that if the patch is used correctly all the time, less than 1 out of 100 women will get pregnant in a year.
+- Xulane is 98% effective with perfect use.
+That is, if Xulane is used correctly all the time, 2 out of 100 people using this method will get pregnant in a year.

-- Some medications may make the patch less effective.
-So talk to your Family PACT provider to see if this might affect you.
+- Some medications to prevent seizures may make the patch less effective.
+Talk to your Family PACT provider to see if this might affect you.